Container Gardening: 5 Tips for Growing Tomatoes

 Tomatoes have a lot going for themselves.
 First, there’s the obvious – they’re downright tasty.
 Second, they’re loaded with lycopene, a powerful antioxidant.
 Third, they support heart health with anti-inflammatory properties.
 And fourth, they’re easy to grow in gardening containers.

 If you’re already growing tomatoes in containers, you probably have a pretty good idea about how to get the biggest harvest.
-But if you’re new to container gardening, here are some tips for growing tomatoes to get you off on the right foot.
+But if you’re new to container gardening, here are some tips for growing tomatoes to get you off to a good start.

 And hey, even some of you more experienced container gardeners may learn a thing or two!